Inland Revenue’s new approach to tax investigations

 That’s something I’ve mentioned in the past.
 Now Inland Revenue will in some cases physically visit a business to see what’s actually going on behind the counter.
-So, a question was then put to Tony, is why not release some of this data to tax agents?
+So a question was then put to Tony – why not release some of this data to tax agents?
 This is an approach I favour.
 Tony replied that this can be a two-edged sword.
 Obviously, tax agents need to use that information proactively.
-But clients may not want to know that they’re not doing that well or that their positions are now in jeopardy, because they have been quietly salting away piles of cash unnoticed, such as the baker who got put away for nearly five years this week.
+But clients may not want you to know that they’re not doing that well, or that their positions are now in jeopardy, because they have been quietly salting away piles of cash unnoticed, such as the baker who got put away for nearly five years this week.
 He was jailed after failing to declare some six and a half million dollars in cash sales.

 So Inland Revenue obviously wants to clamp down on such behaviour and identify much more quickly what’s going on.
 But the converse of releasing data to tax agents is that there is a risk that something might be seen as a benchmark.
 Therefore rather perversely it might encourage behaviour if people say “Well, if that’s the benchmark, we’ve got a bit of leeway to quietly salt away some cash”.

-I think in the end the answer to this question of the cash economy is going to be what I talked about last week, the Swedish example, for example, of fiscal control units, a centralised approach that’s already happening.
+I think in the end the answer to this question of the cash economy is going to be what I talked about last week – the Swedish example – of fiscal control units, a centralised approach that’s already happening.

 Australia and New Zealand are slightly behind the eight ball on that area of progress.
 But it is a matter where we could see change similar to changes we’re seeing in the rest of the world.
 And I would expect that Inland Revenue, with its enhanced capabilities, may decide that’s an area where it wants to move forward into.